Ludus Novus — The One Thing

 Maybe you're the one who can't let go — and can't work out why the company won't grow.

-Maybe it always worked — and you can feel that it doesn't anymore, but that thought is too expensive to look at.
+It always worked.
+And now you can feel that it doesn't anymore — but that thought is too expensive to look at.

-Maybe you already know exactly what needs doing, and you still haven't done it.
+You already know exactly what needs doing.
+And you still haven't done it.
 For months.

 It doesn't matter which one you are.
 They all come down to the same thing.